cloudposse/terraform-yaml-stack-config/README.md

 -->

-Terraform module to convert local and remote YAML configuration templates into deep-merged maps to provision Terraform and helmfile stacks.
+Terraform module to convert local and remote YAML configuration templates into deep-merged maps of variables and Terraform backend attributes to provision [Terraform](https://www.terraform.io/) and [helmfile](https://github.com/roboll/helmfile) stacks.

 ---